nateemma/strategies/README.md

 ## Current Status

+**
+May 18th, 2023

+__I recently found some issues with label generation and training.
+I am in the process of updating all of the NNTC strategies, and cleaning up a little as I go.
+I have to regenerate and test all of the strategies, which will take me at least a week...__**

 I've been getting some questions on the various strategies here, so I thought I'd better clarify what I am currently working on...